-For the fiscal quarter and fiscal year-to-date period ended September 27, 2014, the anti-dilutive share-based awards that were excluded from the calculation of common stock equivalents for purposes of computing diluted weighted average shares outstanding amounted to 319,564 and 831,975 shares, respectively.
-For the fiscal quarter and fiscal year-to-date period ended September 28, 2013, the anti-dilutive share-based awards that were excluded from the calculation of common stock equivalents for purposes of computing diluted weighted average shares outstanding amounted to 1,048,432 and 1,085,432 shares, respectively.
-These share-based awards were antidilutive because their exercise price exceeded the average market price for the applicable period.
+For the first quarters of fiscal 2015 and fiscal 2014, the anti-dilutive share based awards that were excluded from the calculation of common stock equivalents for purposes of computing diluted weighted average shares outstanding amounted to 391,733 and 1,287,614 shares, respectively.
+These share-based awards were anti-dilutive because their exercise price exceeded the average market price over the respective period.